ItsVixano/i-hate-my-life.github.io/README.md

 # i-hate-my-life.tech

-i hate my life site
+What it is ??
+this is a website were u can hate your own life :)

+made with love
+@ender1324
+@ItsVixano